-- A. Conformance with all Applicable Codes.
-The provisions of this Ordinance shall be interpreted and applied at all times consistently with the provisions of all applicable federal, state, and local laws, rules, and regulations, including, but not limited to, applicable sections of the Massachusetts Building Code, the Cambridge Zoning Ordinance, and the Cambridge Municipal Code. - B. Applicability.
+- 1) Conformance with all Applicable Codes.
+Except as otherwise provided in this Ordinance, all outdoor lighting, as defined in this Ordinance, shall be installed and maintained in conformance with all applicable federal, state, and local laws, rules, and regulations, including, but not limited to, applicable sections of the Massachusetts Building Code, the Cambridge Zoning Ordinance, and the Cambridge Municipal Code - 2) Applicability.
 Except as set forth in this Ordinance, all outdoor lighting installed after the effective date of this Ordinance shall comply with the requirements of this Ordinance.
-This includes, but is not limited to, new lighting equipment, light fixtures, replacement lighting, or any other lighting whether attached to structures, poles, the earth, or any other location.
-Except as otherwise provided in this Ordinance, all outdoor lighting installed prior to the effective date of this Ordinance shall be altered or changed so as to comply with these requirements within five (5) years of the effective date of this Ordinance. - C. Interim Modifications.
-Upon the effective date of this Ordinance, property owners shall make improvements where possible to eliminate or minimize light trespass onto adjacent lots by:
+This includes, but is not limited to, new lighting, replacement lighting, or any other lighting whether attached to structures, poles, the earth, or any other location, including lighting installed by any third party that receives an electrical permit from the City's Inspectional Services Department.
+Except as otherwise provided in this Ordinance, all outdoor lighting installed prior to the effective date of this Ordinance shall be altered or replaced so as to comply with these requirements within five (5) years of the effective date of this Ordinance. - 3) Replacement of Light Fixtures and Light Bulbs.
+When any outdoor light fixture is replaced, the replacement light fixture shall comply with this Ordinance.
+Where a light bulb is replaced within an existing non-compliant light fixture, and the light fixture itself is not replaced or repaired aside from the replacement of the light bulb, the light fixture may remain provided that the replacement light bulb is compliant with the applicable Standards set forth in this Ordinance, and provided that the light fixture is not otherwise altered to be in greater non-compliance with the requirements of this Ordinance.